Zycats/SRS/README.md

 # System problem Reporting System
-An intranet based SRS System which uses window authentication system to authenticate employees in an organization.
+An intranet based SRS System which uses windows authentication system to authenticate employees in an organization.